2025 Tour de France, Stage 1 to Stage 11: Stage 2

 The second stage was the longest of the race at 209.1 km in length, taking the riders westwards towards the Côte d'Opale, to a finish at Boulogne-sur-Mer.
 The hilly stage had four categorized climbs, with three climbs occurring in the last 30 km.
 Inside the last 10 km, the riders tackled the Côte de Saint-Étienne-au-Mont (1 km at 10.6%), immediately followed by the Côte d'Outreau (800 m at 8.8%), which topped at 5.3 km to go.
 The last 1.2 km was on a 3.8% uphill drag.

 The start of the stage was delayed by 15 minutes due to the weather conditions and traffic issues, which delayed some teams to the sign-on.
 A four-man group composed of Bruno Armirail, Brent Van Moer, Yevgeniy Fedorov, and Andreas Leknessund managed to break away after a few kilometres. and took control of the peloton, keeping the gap at around two and a half minutes.
 In the break, with 165 km left, Fedorov and Leknessund crashed on slippery roads, but they were quickly able to rejoin the break.
 At the intermediate sprint 54 km from the finish, after the break took the top four positions, Jonathan Milan took fifth ahead of Tim Merlier.
 Milan was visibly angry at Biniam Girmay after the sprint but he eventually apologized to Girmay after the stage.
 The breakaway was caught shortly after.

-On the Côte du Haut Pichot with around 30 km left, the peloton split due to a crash but the second part of the peloton was quickly able to close the gap.
+On the Côte du Haut Pichot with around 30 km left, the peloton split due to a crash but the second part of the peloton quickly closed the gap.
 As the riders tackled the Côte de Saint-Étienne-au-Mont, and took control with Lewis Askey and Tiesj Benoot, respectively, before Matteo Jorgenson paced the latter part of the climb.
 The front group was reduced to just seven riders, including the three pre-race favorites of Pogačar, Vingegaard, and Evenepoel, as well as Mathieu van der Poel, who was the stage favorite.
 On the Côte d'Outreau, more riders managed to come back to the front group.
 Following the climb, Vingegaard launched an attack but he was unable to get a gap.
 There was also a counter-attack by Kévin Vauquelin, Alexey Lutsenko, and Jorgenson but they were brought back by João Almeida, who was setting up Pogačar for the stage.
 Before the final kilometre, an attack by Florian Lipowitz was also brought back by Almeida, setting up a small bunch sprint for the stage win.
 Van der Poel led out the sprint early but he was able to hold off Pogačar to win his second Tour stage.
 Vingegaard took third to take the final bonus seconds available at the line.
 In the GC, van der Poel took the yellow jersey from his teammate, Philipsen, who lost 31 seconds.
 Pogačar moved up to second at four seconds down followed by Vingegaard, who was a further two seconds behind.